JakeG2004/CS121/assign2/design.md

 * findIntersect() - A function to find the intersect between two lists.
 * subtractIntersect() - A function that can subtract the intersect from two lists.
 * concatLists() - A function that can combine two lists.
+* isAlpha() - Determine whether an input character is part of the alphabet or not
+* cleanWord() - Remove punctuation from an input word

 ## readFile(file, head)
 1. Each infile will have its own linked list.
 2. Read off each word of the file.
+3. Set the word equal to cleanWord(word)
-3. Call searchList() to see if the word already exists in the linked list.
+4. Call searchList() to see if the word already exists in the linked list.
     * If it does already exist in the list, do not append the current word to the list.
     * Otherwise, use appendToList() the current word to the list.